 Patients who have a mild or moderate addiction can consider an outpatient treatment program.
 Many patients also enter an outpatient program after completing a more intensive level of care.

-The patient will travel based on agreed-upon days to the facility for treatment.
-If you have obligations such as caring for a child or career responsibilities, then outpatient services may be best suited for your needs.
+The patient will travel based on agreed-upon days to the facility for treatment if you have obligations such as caring for a child or career responsibilities, outpatient services best suit your needs.

 Intensive Outpatient (IOP) or Partial Hospitalization (PHP) Treatment

-IOPs and PHPS provide more substantial time in therapies and treatment than do outpatient services.
+IOPs and PHPS provide more substantial therapy and treatment time than outpatient services.
 However, they are still less intensive than residential treatment.
 Depending on the patient, a PHP can involve anywhere from 4 to 8 hours of treatment every day.

 Patients receive medical detoxification and behavioral therapy.
-They may also take part in individual, family or group counseling.
-A PHP is most ideal for someone who needs a high level of care but cannot reside at a rehab facility.
+They may also take part in individual, family, or group counseling.
+A PHP is ideal for someone who needs a high level of care but cannot reside at a rehab facility.

 Residential/Inpatient Treatment

-Residential treatment, also referred to as inpatient rehabilitation, offers the highest level of care for first responders, union workers, and other working professionals.
+Residential treatment, also called inpatient rehabilitation, offers the highest level of care for first responders, union workers, and other working professionals.
 Inpatient treatment is ideal for those with more severe addictions or co-occurring disorders.

-Residential treatment offers supervised care 24/7, while adhering to a structured routine of group and individual therapies.
-The program itself can last anywhere from 28 to 90 days.
-Longer stays may also available if necessary.
+Residential treatment offers supervised care 24/7 while adhering to a structured routine of group and individual therapies.
+The program itself can last anywhere from 28 to 90 days, but longer stays may also be available if necessary.

 Benefits of Attending Rehab as a Working Professional

-Working professionals that are struggling with substance abuse, as well as mental health concerns will greatly benefit from rehab.
+Working professionals who are struggling with substance abuse, as well as mental health concerns, will significantly benefit from rehab.
 While the main focus of a rehab facility is to help patients overcome addiction, other benefits are abundant as well.
 Rehab sets you up for long-term success by teaching you coping skills and tools for sobriety.
 These are necessary tools for building a productive, healthy, and happy life.

 Some of the many benefits of rehab for working professionals include: